rikulo/rikulo-docs/stream/Request_and_Response/Request_Handling.md

 > For how to apply MVC, please refer to [the MVC Design Pattern section](MVC_Design_Pattern.md).

-> For how to process a form submit, please refer to [Form Handling](Form_Handling.md).
+> For how to process a form submit, please refer to [the Form Handling section](Form_Handling.md).

 ###Chain the request handlers

-Chaining the request handlers is straightforward: there is no difference from chaining `Future` objects:
+Chaining the request handlers is straightforward: there is no difference from chaining [Future](dart:async) objects:

     Future foo(HttpConnect connect) {
       //assume you have two other renders: header and footer